Asbestos Services

 Envise often acts as the eyes and ears for our clients during asbestos abatement.
 Our team of licensed abatement supervisors have the necessary experience to identify issues before they develop into big problems.

-Our supervisors write daily reports documenting abatement operations and ensure that abatement contractors are complying with regulations.
-We also monitor the ambient air, and analyze daily samples using a Phase Contrast Microscope (PCM) to ensure the safety of building occupants and the public alike.
+Our supervisors write daily reports documenting abatement operations and ensure that abatement contractors are complying with regulations and specifications.
+We also monitor the ambient air and analyze daily samples using a Phase Contrast Microscope (PCM) to ensure the safety of building occupants and the public alike.

 This data can be vital in the event of regulator inspections or threatened litigation.